scottishgovernment/resources.mygov.scot/_criterion/transparent.md

 {:toc}
 <!--TOC max3-->

-## How point 20 improves their service
+## How point 20 improves the service

 The Performance Platform collects their service’s data and presents it in a consistent, structured and easily digestible format.
 This helps them to: